Skip to content

 gRPC detection

-When the HTTP/2 handler detects a Content-Type: application/grpc (or application/grpc+proto, application/grpc+json, etc.) on a stream, it delegates flow recording to the gRPC handler.
-The stream is still proxied by the HTTP/2 handler, but the recorded flow includes gRPC-specific metadata (service, method, grpc-status).
+When the connector's dispatchH2Stream helper detects a Content-Type: application/grpc (or application/grpc+proto, application/grpc+json, etc.) on a stream by peeking the first H2HeadersEvent, it routes the Channel to the gRPC Layer instead of the aggregator.
+The stream is still carried by the HTTP/2 Layer, but envelopes surface as GRPCStartMessage / GRPCDataMessage / GRPCEndMessage.

 Upstream connection

-The proxy uses the custom HTTP/2 transport (Transport) for upstream connections.
+Upstream HTTP/2 connections live in internal/connector/transport/.
 The transport manages a connection pool keyed by host:port and supports:

 • Standard crypto/tls connections